achuwilson/pydrake-manipulator-documentation/README.md

 ## **Visualizing the robot state in Drake visualizers**
 [```example_iiwa_visualize.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_iiwa_visualize.py)

-Drake has multiple visualizers and uses the SceneGraph method to output the visualizations.
+Drake has multiple visualizers and uses the SceneGraph system to output the visualizations.
 By default, Drake comes with a VTK based visualizer which is located in ```/opt/drake/bin/drake-visualizer```.
 We have to launch the visualizer before running the simulation.

 Drake also has a Meshcat based visualizer which can display the output in a browser window.
 Run ```meshcat-server``` present in the same directory.
 Meshcat visualizer is greatly helpful when running Drake as IPython notebooks in Google Colab